Huge Voter Turnout Expected Despite Virus, Political Rancor

 “Come hell or high water,” said Kristen Clarke, executive director of the Lawyers’ Committee for Civil Rights Under Law.
 “It feels like that has been the attitude voters have needed to make sure their voices are heard this year.”

-At least 98.1 million people voted before Election Day, or just shy of 71 percent of the nearly 139 million ballots cast during the 2016 presidential election, according to data collected by The Associated Press.
+At least 98.8 million people voted before Election Day, about 71 percent of the nearly 139 million ballots cast during the 2016 presidential election, according to data collected by The Associated Press.
 Given that a few states, including Texas, had already exceeded their total 2016 vote count, experts were predicting record turnout this year.

+Problems occur every election, and Tuesday was no different.
+There were long lines early in the day and sporadic reports of polling places opening late and equipment issues.
+This was all expected given past experience, the decentralized nature of voting in the U.S. and last-minute changes due to the pandemic.

-Those yet to vote headed to polling places on Tuesday despite another spike in COVID-19 cases that has hit much of the country.
+Those yet to vote headed to polling places despite another spike in COVID-19 cases that has hit much of the country.
+Democrat Joe Biden’s campaign had emphasized early voting due to the pandemic.
 Among those braving the polls were voters who may have wanted to vote by mail but waited too long to request a ballot or those who didn’t receive their ballots in time.

 In the months leading up to Election Day, election officials had to deal with a pandemic that has infected more than 9 million Americans and killed more than 230,000, forcing them to make systemic changes largely on the fly and mostly without federal money.
 Meanwhile, Trump repeatedly sought to undermine the election with unsubstantiated claims of widespread voter fraud.